tbensky/npct/README.md

 	* Gently quarantine yourself: wear a mask, even at home, and distance within your home (if possible).

 	* Have your doctor or testing station on speed-dial.
-Get tested if any symptoms appear.
+Make the call if any symptoms appear.

 * See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."